 SEC warns against investing in SPACs based solely on celebrity backing

-The U.S. Securities and Exchange Commission (SEC) cautioned investors on Wednesday about buying shares of so-called special purpose acquisition companies only because they are backed by celebrities, including movie stars and athletes.

-REUTERS: The U.S. Securities and Exchange Commission (SEC) cautioned investors on Wednesday about buying shares of so-called special purpose acquisition companies only because they are backed by celebrities, including movie stars and athletes.
+NEW YORK: The US Securities and Exchange Commission (SEC) cautioned investors on Wednesday (Mar 10) about buying shares of so-called special purpose acquisition companies only because they are backed by celebrities, including movie stars and athletes.

 Special purpose acquisition companies, or SPACs, are shell companies which raise funds to acquire a private entity with the aim of taking it public, allowing such companies to sidestep a traditional IPO to enter public markets.